FaisalAl-Tameemi/nodejs-auth-bcrypt/README.md

 - ExpressJS Cookie Parser Middleware
 - Submitting forms (login and signup)

-We also discussed using `bcrypt` (an npm package) to allow us to do things such as encrypting a plain text password and then checking if login info the user types is actually inline with the user records in the backend.
+We discussed using `bcrypt` (an npm package) to allow us to do things such as encrypting a plain text password and then checking if login info the user types is actually inline with the user records in the backend.

 When signing up: